 A map as used in OGC refers to a portrayal of a number of (usually related) features and coverages in a single artefact.
 Maps are often encoded as images (e.g. GIF, JPEG, PNG) although vector portrayals are also in the same category (e.g. KML, PDF).
 Maps convey information to humans using colour and symbolization, and are generally not re-usable for other purposes.

-Coverages are distinguished from maps in that the values are data in a coverage are on a meaningful scale, while in a map they are colours and shapes.
+Coverages are distinguished from maps in that the values of the data in a coverage are on a meaningful scale, while in a map they are colours and shapes.

 The OGC Web Map Service, formally defined in ISO 19128 Web map server interface (ISO 19128:2005), is the primary interface for maps.